 Earning the CCE is a four-step process.
 Candidates are required to successfully complete each step with a minimum score in each category to earn the designation.
 Candidates will be informed of their status after each step and counseled regarding the results.
 All information is confidential.
 If you are ready to begin the process, please submit an Intent to Apply so we know to expect your application.

-The application date for the CCE class of 2015 has passed.
+The application date for the CCE class of 2016 has passed.
 Thank you to all who applied.
-Participants must complete and submit an application by January 8, 2016 to be considered for certification in 2016.
+Participants must complete and submit an application by January 9, 2017 to be considered for certification in 2017.
 The application requires that you submit documentation of professional activities.
 It is recommended that the applicant complete the program within one year.
 Participants not completing the program within three years will be required to re-apply.
-Applications may be submitted any time during 2015 for the class of 2016.
 Please contact Susan McGuire with any questions or for further information.

 Upon ACCE's receipt of the application, the applicant will be subject to a reference check.
 The reference check is intended to assure that the applicant is highly regarded by the chamber(s) he/she has served.
 References will only be notified that the applicant plans to pursue the designation within a three-year period.
 They will not be informed as to the examination date or final results.

 Your completed application and all supporting documents should be placed into a 3-ring notebook.
 You’ll need to send us 5 copies of this CCE Notebook by the application deadline.
 The CCE Eligibility Requirements web page and the CCE Application Guidelines contain information outlining the materials required to be in your CCE Notebooks.
 For instructions on how to properly fill out your CCE Application, follow the instructions outlined in the CCE Application Guidelines.

 Upon successfully passing the application process, participants are required to write two essays.
 See the CCE Candidate Essay Guidelines for more details on the requirements for these essays.